 Question 3: Visual Narrative

-Create a narrative with the theme Contradiction.
+Create a narrative using the theme THE FUTURE.
 Please illustrate this in a comic strip or storyboard of 6 to 9 images on one piece of paper.
 This sequence will show your ability to tell a story with visuals.

 Note: You are free to illustrate this with any media.

 The Submission Package

 Please ensure that all relevant files in the Submission Package are put on a standard USB flash drive of sufficient storage capacity, containing only the Submission Package documents.